Windsor, Berkshire: Religion

 The original parish church of Windsor is dedicated to St John the Baptist and is situated adjacent to the High Street.
 The church is said to have dated from the time that King Henry I moved the Royal Court from Old Windsor to 'New Windsor'.
 The church was clearly established by the time of Henry II in about 1270, as there are references to it by then.
-Henry II grated its advowson to the priory of Waltham Holy Cross in atonement for the death of Thomas Becket in 1170, and it remained in the priory's possession until 1528, when its responsibility transferred to Windsor Corporation, explaining the date of its earliest Wardens' Accounts, these still being extant.
-In 1543, Henry Filmer, Robert Testwood and Anthony Pearson, the three Windsor Martyrs, were burnt at the stake as part of a conspiracy known as the Prebendaries Plot, to unseat the archbishop of Canterbury, Thomas Cranmer.
-The plot failed, but not before the three Windsor men were put to death, in a field adjoining the river Thames, not far from the present-day site of the railway station on Datchet Road, owned by the local ring-leader of the conspiracy, William Symonds.
+Henry II granted its advowson to the priory of Waltham Holy Cross in atonement for the death of Thomas Becket in 1170, and it remained in the priory's possession until 1528, when its responsibility transferred to Windsor Corporation, explaining the date of its earliest Wardens' Accounts, which are still extant.
+In 1543, Henry Filmer, Robert Testwood and Anthony Pearson, the three Windsor Martyrs, were burnt at the stake as part of a conspiracy known as the Prebendaries' Plot, to unseat the Archbishop of Canterbury, Thomas Cranmer.
+The plot failed, but not before the three Windsor men were put to death, in a field adjoining the river Thames, not far from the present-day site of the Riverside railway station on Datchet Road, owned by the local ring-leader of the conspiracy, William Symonds.
 The original church building had Saxon arches and Norman work.
 Pre-Reformation it counted at least eleven saintly altars, many with two keepers, two principal chapels and a rood loft.
-In the 15h century, lodgings were built against its north elevation for the Trinity fraternity's morrow mass priest.
-By the 18th century it was described as 'a vast building with 10 side altars and several chantries(sic.)' and perhaps eight gabled roofs.
+In the 15th century, lodgings were built against its north elevation for the Trinity fraternity's morrow mass priest.
+By the 18th century it was described as 'a vast building with 10 side altars and several chantries' (i.e. chantry chapels) and perhaps eight gabled roofs.
 A lightening strike in the 16th century destroyed its spire, and owing to a shortage of funds, this was replaced with a truncated lantern-type arrangement.